Curtis Warren: Jersey conviction

 In 2007, Warren was arrested in St Helens, over conspiracy to smuggle drugs; after a joint investigation involving Jersey police, Merseyside Police, SOCA, and law enforcement from Belgium, France and the Netherlands.
 He pleaded not guilty, and there ensued a two-year legal argument over the legality of the information obtained by the bugging of Welsh's car.
 After agreement that there was sufficient evidence from other sources to substantiate the case, Jersey Police offered him a deal for pleading guilty of an 8-year jail term and no confiscation of assets: Warren turned this down.
 The Metropolitan Police agreed to lend Jersey Police a manned armoured prisoner transfer van, so Warren and his associates could be transferred safely during each day of the trial.
 The court heard that no drugs had been imported as the Jersey contacts had "failed to come up with the money".
 Senator Ben Shenton raised concerns that Warren's legal representation was at the cost of the Jersey taxpayer, while Progress Jersey raised concerns that the entire resources of the Jersey drug squad had been targeted at Warren.

 Warren was found guilty on 7 October for conspiracy to smuggle cannabis.
 He was sentenced on 3 December 2009 to 13 years imprisonment for his part in the plot.
 Jersey Police are also starting an investigation into his wealth, with the aim of confiscating his gains from drugs trafficking.

 After initially serving his sentence in HMP Full Sutton near York, he was moved to HMP Belmarsh.
 On two occasions, he has unsuccessfully appealed to the Lieutenant Governor of Jersey General Sir John McColl for leave to appeal his conviction, once in March 2011, and secondly in September 2011.

 In November 2013, Warren was ordered to pay a £198m confiscation order, or face another ten years in jail.
 On 27 March 2014 it was reported that Warren had lost his appeal over his failure to pay the order, and so would remain in prison.

 In 2020, Stephanie Smithwhite, a prison officer, was jailed for two years after having intimate relations with him.

 In November 2022, Warren was released from prison.

 On 27 August 2024, Warren pleaded guilty to six breaches of his Serious Crime Prevention Order (SCPO) at Liverpool Crown Court.
-He was sentenced to a jail term of 14 months, suspended for 18 months.
+He was sentenced to 14 months, suspended for 18 months.